-Stocks are sinking early on, giving back some of a big gain
+Stocks head lower, giving back some of a big rally

-NEW YORK (AP) — U.S. stocks are lower Wednesday morning following their biggest gain in more than six months.
-IBM tumbled after it announced disappointing quarterly revenue and homebuilders are sinking after the Commerce Department said construction of new homes dropped in September.
+NEW YORK (AP) — U.S. stocks are falling Wednesday after their biggest gain in more than six months.
+Homebuilders are sinking after the Commerce Department said construction of new homes dropped in September, and retailers are also sharply lower.
+IBM tumbled after it announced disappointing quarterly revenue.
 Netflix jumped after it announced big subscriber gains, which relieved investors after the stock had slumped over the summer.

 Stock trading has been erratic recently, including a six-day losing streak that included huge drops last Wednesday and Thursday.
 Then on Friday the S&P 500 jumped 1.4 percent, its biggest rally in three months, fell on Monday and surged again on Tuesday.
 Trading had been steady from late June to early October.